gokhanozdemir/cocukyastaevliligeson-unfpa/Makaleler.md

 **ABSTRACT**

-"Forced marriage drives women from all corners of the globe to flee their homelands in pursuit of refugee protection.
+Forced marriage drives women from all corners of the globe to flee their homelands in pursuit of refugee protection.
 Some are being forced to marry someone against their will; others are trying to escape a marriage they have already been forced to enter.
-As illustrated above, these women often suffer or risk several harms related to the marriage they seek to escape-they may be raped, beaten, subjected to female genital cutting ("FGC"), threatened, insulted, or more."
+As illustrated above, these women often suffer or risk several harms related to the marriage they seek to escape-they may be raped, beaten, subjected to female genital cutting ("FGC"), threatened, insulted, or more.

 ***Key words: "Forced Marriage, Asylum" ***